 Connect local devices via SSL-VPN

-SSL-VPN lets individual devices — such as developer workstations or mobile devices — connect to your VPC through an encrypted tunnel.
-Once connected, those devices can access OSS through the PrivateLink endpoint already configured in the VPC.
-This approach is well suited for remote work, development and testing, and emergency access scenarios.
+An SSL-VPN gateway deployed in a VPC allows individual local devices, such as developer workstations or mobile devices, to quickly and flexibly connect to your VPC.
+After a device establishes an encrypted tunnel by using SSL-VPN, it can securely access OSS through the configured PrivateLink endpoint.
+This approach is suitable for remote work, development and testing, and emergency access scenarios.

-Step 1: Set up the SSL-VPN gateway and client
+Step 1: Create SSL-VPN gateway and configure client

-Deploy an SSL-VPN gateway and complete the client configuration to establish an encrypted connection between your local device and the VPC.
-For detailed steps, see Connect a client to a VPC.
+Deploy an SSL-VPN gateway and configure the client to establish an encrypted connection between your local device and the VPC.
+For detailed steps, see Connect a PC or Android client to a VPC by using an SSL-VPN connection.

-Run a connectivity test and download a file to confirm that the PrivateLink connection is working correctly from the local device.
+Run a connectivity test and download a file to confirm that the PrivateLink connection from the local device is functional.

 Verify connectivity